dcdpr/did-btc1/chapters/Terminology.md

 Singleton Beacon

-: A Singleton Beacon enables a single entity to independently post a DID Update Payload in a ::Beacon Signal::.
+: A Singleton Beacon enables a single entity to independently post a ::DID Update Payload:: in a ::Beacon Signal::.

 Aggregate Beacon